port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 For example it is possible to trigger the GitHub action and just update the log, without changing its status.

-Note that once a Port action run has a status, it can no longer be updated and changes to the catalog can no longer be tied to that action, so it is considered a best practice to update the status of an action only when it has finished performing all of its changes
+Note that once a Port action run has a status, it can no longer be updated and changes made to the catalog can no longer be tied to that action, so it is considered a best practice to update the status of an action only when it has finished performing all of its catalog changes and logic
 :::

 That's it!
 The action status and logs are updated in Port.